Government Communications Security Bureau: Waihopai station

 The Waihopai Station has been operating since 1989.
 It is described as a satellite communications monitoring facility in the Waihopai Valley, near Blenheim.
 The facility has been identified by MP Keith Locke as part of ECHELON.
-Few details of the facility are known, but it is believed that it intercepts and processes all phone calls, faxes, e-mail and computer data communications.
+Few details of the facility are known, but it is believed that it intercepts and processes all phone calls, faxes, e-mails and computer data communications.
 The site is a regular target for protesters and activists who are attempting to have the base closed down.
 The Anti-Bases Campaign have had regular yearly protests at the base.

 In October 2021, the GCSB announced that Waihopai Station's two dishes and radomes would be decommissioned as the technology is obsolete.
 However, other data collection and information gathering will continue at the station.

 Tangimoana station

 The Tangimoana Station was opened in 1982, replacing an earlier facility at Irirangi, near Waiouru.
 According to the Federation of American Scientists (FAS), the facility is part of ECHELON; its role in this capacity was first identified publicly by peace researcher Owen Wilkes in 1984, and investigated in detail by peace activist and independent journalist Nicky Hager.